peteroupc/peteroupc.github.io/graphics.md

 1. The **"screen resolution"**: the width and height of the game screen image in pixels.
 The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^13]
 2. Whether the green component of vertex colors is 5 or 6 bits.
-3. If 3-D is supported, the maximum number of primitives shown simultaneously ("per frame"\)[^4] or, alternatively, per second.
+3. If 3-D is supported:

+    1. The maximum number of primitives shown simultaneously ("per frame"\)[^4] or, alternatively, per second.
 The per-frame value is no more than screen width times screen height divided by 24.
 The per-second number is no more than screen width times screen height times 2.5.
-4. If 3-D is supported, whether convex quadrilaterals (in addition to triangles and line segments) are 3-D primitives for purposes of the primitive limits.
+    2. Whether convex quadrilaterals (in addition to triangles and line segments) are 3-D primitives for purposes of the primitive limits.
-5. If 3-D is supported, which 3-D features are supported, as given in point 7 of the 3-D graphics section (for example, Gouraud shading, perspective correction, line drawing).
+    3. Which 3-D features are supported, as given in point 7 of the 3-D graphics section (for example, Gouraud shading, perspective correction, line drawing).
 (This can also be expressed as a subset of OpenGL 1.1 or OpenGL ES 1.1 that the application implements.)
-6. If 3-D is supported, the maximum width and height of a texture in pixels.
+    4. The maximum width and height of a texture in pixels.
 Each is no more than 256 and no more than the larger of the screen width and the screen height.

-7. The number of 2-D layers (up to four).
+4. The number of 2-D layers (up to four).
-8. The number of bits per pixel that tiles have: 1, 2, 4, or 8.
+5. The number of bits per pixel that tiles have: 1, 2, 4, or 8.
-9. The width and height of each tile, in pixels.
+6. The width and height of each tile, in pixels.
 The width must be 32 or less, and the height must be 32 or less.[^14]
-10. The maximum width and maximum height of a sprite in pixels.
+7. The maximum width and maximum height of a sprite in pixels.
 Each is no more than the following: Take the larger of the screen width and screen height, then divide by 4, then round up to the nearest power of 2.
-11. The maximum number of sprites displayed at a time on the game screen, no more than (screen width &times; screen height) / 256, rounded up.
+8. The maximum number of sprites displayed at a time on the game screen, no more than (screen width &times; screen height) / 256, rounded up.
-12. Whether sprites made of tiles, sprites made of pixels, or both are supported.
+9. Whether sprites made of tiles, sprites made of pixels, or both are supported.

 The following are optional features; the application decides: